 Best Restaurants in Rome

 We must begin with the best restaurants in Rome, because the food is that. good.
-Seriously, the best food I have EVER had was in Rome.
+Seriously, the best food I have EVER had was in Rome, so it HAD to be included on the ultimate Rome checklist!
 Still to this day when anyone asks me what my favorite meal was, it is this one:

 The Trastevere Neighborhood